-As an indication of the complexity, we will compare the simulation time for producing channel chart for 2048 UEs for different algorithms.
-This is provided in Table~\ref{tab222}.
-The simulation time is not dependent on the channel, the scale, or the geometry of the environment.
-The simulation time only relies on the number UEs, the number of antennas, and the number of subcarriers.
+\fi The simulation time is not dependent on the channel, the scale, or the geometry of the environment.
+The simulation time only relies on the number of UEs, the number of antennas, and the number of subcarriers.
 In Table~\ref{tab222}, the number of UEs is 2048, the number of BS antennas is 32, and the number of subcarriers is 32.

-We note that PCA has very low complexity, much lower than all of the other five algorithms.
+We note that PCA has very small simulation time, much lower than all of the other five algorithms.
 However, we know from earlier sections that LR, ISQ, and especially MM beats it in terms of performance.
-SM and AE not only are beaten by LR and ISQ in terms of performance, but also, in terms of complexity.
-MM has the best performance by far but its complexity is about 2.5 times those of LR and ISQ and about 1.5 times that of SM.
-It has less complexity than AE.
-Although its complexity is at a disadvantage than PCA, SM, LR, and ISQ, the performance gains with it are substantial.
+SM and AE not only are beaten by LR and ISQ in terms of performance, but also, in terms of simulation time.
+MM has the best performance by far but its simulation time is about 2.5 times those of LR and ISQ and about 1.5 times that of SM.
+It has less simulation time than AE.
+Although its simulation time is at a disadvantage as compared to PCA, SM, LR, and ISQ, the performance gains with it are substantial.
 We note that the simulation time for PCA is very small but this is due to the fact that PCA is an optimized routine in Matlab.
 Assume we have $N$ vectors of feature size $D$, to be reduced to a size $d$.
 The computationally intensive operations of PCA consist of two major steps: {\em i)\/} computing the covariance matrix, and {\em ii)\/} computing the eigenvalue decomposition of the covariance matrix.
 The first step involves the multiplication of two matrices of size $D\times N$ and $N\times D$, resulting in $O(ND^2)$.
 The second step involves the eigenvalue decomposition of a $D\times D$ matrix, contributing $O(D^3)$, with a total complexity of $O(ND^2 + D^3)$, see e.g., \cite{Banerjee20}.